And for exercise he ran up and down these stone steps, I bet. They were definitely already here in 1737!

-When you turn away from these pretty red doors, you first see they rest of the cathedral plaza,
+When you turn away from these pretty red doors, you first see the rest of the cathedral plaza,

 But not too far, there’s still this sundial with its mysterious inscription.
-I had to work pretty hard on that one, because I didn’t recognise it as Greek upper-case letters at first.
+I had to work pretty hard on that one because I didn’t recognize it as Greek upper-case letters at first.
 It looked more like a bungled ‘TEXAS’ to me, when it’s really the opening line from Hippocrates [sic] first aphorism

 As long as we’re still focused on healing, let’s walk over to the botanical gardens.
 It’s not far, I promise.
 We just skirt around the cathedral, then through another secret little garden tucked around the medieval Tour les Pins, one of only two towers left of the ancient town fortifications.